chitaiyun/Doherty-Load-Modulation-Simulation-Testbench/README.md

 ## Motivation

 In practical Doherty PA design, the output network's load modulation behavior should be validated in EDA **before** co-simulating with active transistors.
 Here is an example ADS testbench for simulating a Doherty PA output matching network.
-It plots the impedances presented to the main and auxiliary amplifiers and the network insertion loss.
+It plots the impedances presented to the main and auxiliary amplifiers and the network loss.

 ## Setup